Emceelamb/config-files/README.md

 My .dot files, shell scripts, and various configuration files as I learn more about the machine..

+_This is a set up for raspberry pi_

 ## Some of my favorite tools
 ### Operating systems
 - KDE Arch Linux